JaredAmesVillegas/CRUD-Health-App/README.md

 ## Why was this uploaded

 I uploaded this to at least remind myself I actually worked on a group project and for any prospect employers to check my skills

+## Dependencies

+Located in Package.json, includes Ionic Framework (https://ionicframework.com) as well as angular dependencies and firebase dependencies.